desultory/ugrd/readme.md

 #### base.kmod

 This module is used to embed kernel modules into the initramfs.

-Both parameters are optional.
-If the module is loaded, but configuration options are not passed, the generator will pull all currently running kernel modules from the active kernel.
+Modules can use `_kmod_depend` to add required modules.
+Simply using the `ugrd.crypto.cryptsetup` module, for example, will try to add the `dm_crypt` kmod.

 `kernel_version` (uname -r) is used to specify the kernel version to pull modules for, should be a directory under `/lib/modules/<kernel_version>`.

+`kmod_autodetect` (false) if set to `true`, will populate `kernel_modules` with modules listed in `lsmod`.

 `kernel_modules` is used to define a list of kernel module names to pull into the initramfs.
-If it is not set, all loaded kernel modules will be pulled.
+These modules will not be `modprobe`'d automatically.

 `kmod_ignore` is used to specify kernel modules to ignore.
 If a module depends on one of these, it will throw an error and drop it from being included.

 `kmod_init`  is used to specify kernel modules to load at boot.
 If set, ONLY these modules will be loaded with modprobe.
-If unset, `kernel_modules` is used.

-`kmod_autodetect` (false) if set to `true`, will populate `kernel_modules` with modules listed in `lsmod`.

-`_kmod_depend` is meant to be used within modules, specifies kernel modules which should be added to `kernel_modules` and `kmod_init`.
+`_kmod_depend` is meant to be used within modules, specifies kernel modules which should be added to `kmod_init`.

 `kmod_ignore_softdeps` (false) ignore softdeps for kernel modules.